-- a.
+a.
 Be on time at the designated bus stop.
 Arrive five minutes before the bus is due.
-The bus will not stop if no one is standing at the stop.
-Busing schedules do not allow the drivers the time to wait at each stop. - b.
+Busing schedules do not allow the drivers the time to wait at each stop.

+- b.
 Respect the property rights of people who reside at or near the bus stops. - c.
-Do not get into private vehicles with strangers. - d.
+Do not get into private vehicles with strangers.

+d.
 Wait until the bus comes to a complete stop before attempting to enter the bus.
 Enter the bus in an orderly manner and take your seat.
-Bus drivers may assign seats. - e.
+Bus drivers may assign seats. e.
 Tobacco use is not permitted on the bus or at any bus stop.
 Violators will be subject to charges/fines.